devbojack/EventMe/README.md

 - **Database**: We'll utilize both SQL and Firebase to manage our data and provide a scalable and efficient data storage solution.
 - **Testing**: We will carefully select the most suitable testing frameworks to ensure the reliability and stability of Event Me.
 - **Tools**: Firebase, Flask, Node.js, Git/GitHub, and npm/yarn.
 They cover databases, back-end frameworks, server environments, version control, and package management.

+ ## APIs

+- **Eventbrite API**
+    - **EventMe** leverages Eventbrite's API to access a broad spectrum of events, including conferences, seminars, and local gatherings.
+It allows users to discover and explore various events based on categories, locations, and dates.

+- **Meetup API**
+    - The Meetup API integration in **EventMe** enables users to find community-based events organized by local groups.
+It provides access to meetups covering diverse interests, hobbies, and social activities.

+- **Ticketmaster API**
+    - **EventMe** incorporates the Ticketmaster API to offer users access to a wide array of entertainment events, including concerts, sports matches, theater shows, and more.
+It provides detailed event information and ticket availability for various entertainment options.

+- **Eventful API**
+    - By utilizing the Eventful API, EventMe provides users with an extensive range of events, from concerts and festivals to community gatherings.
+The API enhances the platform's event diversity, offering comprehensive options for users.

+- **Google Calendar API**
+    - EventMe integrates the Google Calendar API to supplement its event listings with public events available on Google Calendars.
+This API enriches the app's content by including events from publicly accessible calendars.

+Each API serves a unique purpose, enriching the app's event catalog and providing users with a diverse range of options based on their preferences, locations, and interests.
+Integrating these APIs ensures that EventMe offers a comprehensive and varied selection of events, catering to a wide audience with different tastes and preferences.

 ## Challenge Statement
 **EventMe** is on a mission to address a multifaceted challenge in the world of event management.
 We strive to provide the public with a comprehensive repository of information about upcoming and past events, creating a dynamic multimedia experience that includes images, videos, and highlights of what was or would be accomplished.
 This endeavor answers the problem of inadequate event information and makes event discovery a rich and engaging experience.